carioca53/Ender3v2/README.md

 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

-## Download a compilated version of this firmware

-Released versions of this firmware can be found on the [Releases page](https://github.com/mriscoc/Ender3v2/releases).

 ![](https://raw.githubusercontent.com/mriscoc/Ender3v2/Ender3v2-Released/screenshots/main.jpg)

 ## Wiki